randys-review-questions/randys-review-questions.github.io/README.md

  using `quizgenerate.js` in the `scripts` directory.
 An example of a static version of such a page in *learn mode* can be found in `pages/nonAc/pokegeo/example.html`, and a *test mode* example can be found in `pages/nonAc/pokegeo/example-test.html`.
- * `page_data.csv`: CSV containing metadata to be displayed on the page.
+ * `page_data.csv`: CSV containing metadata to be displayed on the page and whether to allow question shuffling.
 A blank template can be found in the `templates` directory.
  * `questions.csv`: CSV database of questions and answer options for the quiz.
 A blank template can be found in the `templates` directory.
  * Optionally, any images or helper documents that are displayed as part of a question